perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

 There were a few problems installing some of the versions and I want to investigate those.
 Most of these are trivial problems.

 It's amazing that I can still compile v5.8.9 and (mostly) pass its tests.
-That version is from 2008 and the v5.8 line started in 2002.
-This was the first Perl 5 released after the Perl 6 announcement, and it still works.
+That version is from 2008 (the v5.8 line started in 2002).
+This was the first Perl 5 released after the [Perl 6 announcement](/pub/2000/07/perl6.html/), and it still works.

 These are just the problems that showed up on macOS 11.3.
 You may find different problems on other systems, but the way you'd investigate those problems are the same.

-I was compiling all of these at once, which wasn't as bad as I expected: the M1 did okay.
+I compiled all of these at once, which wasn't as bad as I expected: the M1 did okay.
 I could wander off for a bit and come back to see the results for all versions.

 ## v5.22 and v5.24